HarrietKiyai/multiplicationtable-kids/README.md

 - [x] A little styling with bulma
 - [x] Implemented input functionality using jquery
 - [x] Implemented styling using jquery
+- [x] Implemented alink to a quiz page